COURSES OVERVIEW

 WHAT DOES THE DAY INVOLVE?

 Our ability to argue well is central to great learning (especially exams and essays), healthy relationships, and our role as active citizens.
 It is also a statutory requirement as part of the National Curriculum.
 Unfortunately, many schools find it challenging to meet these demands well.
-The Art of Argument course addresses these essential needs head on, providing teachers with the concepts, practical tools, and skills to make their pupils ‘reason-able’ both online and in person.
+The Oracy and The Art of Argument course addresses these essential needs head on, providing teachers with the concepts, practical tools, and skills to make their pupils ‘reason-able’ both online and in person.

 Colleagues will explore the vocabulary, structure, tactics and the affective skills that can allow learners to enjoy the Art of Argument rather than fear it.
 We’ll use tools such as the 3Ps (pivot, pause or persist?) and Preparing the Ground to make critical thinking a lifelong skill.
 We’ll also apply The Good Reasoning Tree structure to upgrade exam answers and essays.